 When a pipe is passing through the floor make a hole on the plank 1" greater than the diameter of the pipe, cut the plank with a 45° angle towards the hole.
-The cut-off piece edges are glued in the position again.
-Do not glue to the subfloor.
+The cut-off pieceedges are glued in the position again.